ONSdigital/design-system/README.md

 yarn start
 ```

-Once the server has started navigate to <http://localhost:3010>
+Once the server has started, navigate to <http://localhost:3010>

 ## Testing
 To test locally ensure you've followed all the steps above to install dependencies.
 You can have three options: